In a blender or a mixer add the coconut milk, cacao powder, cane sugar, salt, vanilla and agave.

 Scoop ice cream into a container and freeze until ready to serve.
 I personally like the soft texture that it is just as it completes freezing.
 If making ahead, plan on letting the ice cream sit out at room temp for about 10 minutes to soften a bit.
 Coconut ice cream freezes harder than dairy ice cream.

 Freeze in an ice cream machine and follow the directions for your particular manufacturer.
-Once the ice cream has frozen, remove to another container and place in the freezer.
+Once the ice cream is almost frozen, add chopped hazelnuts and continue to freeze.
+Remove to another container and place in the freezer.
 Eat right away or freeze for later use.
 Makes 1 1/2 quarts.

 I shoot most of my pictures in my garage because I really like the lighting.
 It was probably 20 degrees outside while shooting.
 The up side is that my ice cream didn’t melt…at all!
 No dripping.
 No putting the ice cream back in the freezer to reset.
 The ice cream stayed the perfect.